ianhyzy/blog.ian.gay/README.md

 # My Blog

-My personal blog, now on an actual platform instead of bolted together raw HTML.
+My personal blog, made with Jekyll and the Minimal Mistakes theme, hosted by GitHub.